Dash0 Raises $110M Series B at $1B Valuation

 Beyond the basics, the standard module's handler ecosystem is where its flexibility shows.
 QueueHandler and QueueListener push logging off the main thread for latency-sensitive paths, while MemoryHandler gives you ring-buffer behavior, accumulating records in memory and only flushing when a threshold severity is hit, so you capture the debug context leading up to an error without paying I/O cost on every call.
 And the Filter interface lets you selectively suppress, modify, or route records in flight before they reach any handler.

 The standard module also provides the cleanest path into OpenTelemetry-native logs.
 The opentelemetry-instrumentation-logging package hooks directly into the standard library's logging infrastructure, injecting trace and span IDs into every log record automatically.
-Because the OTel Python SDK was designed around logging.Handler, you can route your log records through the OpenTelemetry pipeline seamlessly:
+Because the OpenTelemetry Python SDK was designed around logging.Handler, you can route your log records through an OpenTelemetry pipeline with minimal integration code:

 python